ldclabs/ck-doge/README.md

 The ckDOGE functionality is provided through an interplay of three canisters:

 - The CK-Doge canister: responsible for interacting with the Dogecoin network and indexing UTXOs.
-- The CK-Doge minter: responsible for minting and burning ckDOGE tokens.
+- The CK-Doge minter: responsible for minting and burning ckDOGE tokens backed 1:1 by DOGE.
 - The ckDOGE ledger: responsible for keeping account balances and for transferring ckDOGE between accounts.

 ### Mint ckDOGE workflow

 1. A user get the Dogecoin address from the CK-Doge minter.
 2. User sends DOGE to the Dogecoin address.
 3. User calls the CK-Doge minter to mint ckDOGE tokens.
 The transaction should has 42 confirmations before minting.
-4. The CK-Doge minter occupy the UTXOs and mints ckDOGE tokens on the ledger to the user.
+4. The CK-Doge minter occupies the UTXOs and mints ckDOGE tokens on the ledger to the user.

 ![Mint ckDOGE](./mint-ckdoge-sequence-chart.webp)